Dr. Han Ren

 Book Announcement

-Dr. Han Ren’s “The Hyphenated Life: Bridging the In-Between Spaces of Intersectional Identities” will be out by early 2026.
+Dr. Han Ren’s “The Hyphenated Life: Bridging the In-Between Spaces of Intersectional Identities” will be out June 16, 2026.
 Part memoir, part self-help, part cultural critique, this book will be a collection of essays drawing from her personal life and professional practice.
-Providing readers with multiple intersectional identities — “hyphenates — the tools to proces, evolve, and thrive in dominant Western culture and society by examining themes of othering, belonging, authenticity, privilege, and oppression.
+Providing readers with multiple intersectional identities — “hyphenates — the tools to process, evolve, and thrive in dominant Western culture and society by examining themes of othering, belonging, authenticity, privilege, and oppression.

 Areas of Expertise